-- The City will accommodate approximately 50% of rural growth in Villages designated on Schedule A, where community facilities, commercial facilities and schools already exist or can be efficiently provided. - Sufficient land will be provided within village boundaries to provide for a 10-year requirement for housing, employment and other purposes. - 10.
+- 8. The City will accommodate at least 50% of rural growth in Villages designated on Schedule A, where community facilities, commercial facilities and schools already exist or can be efficiently provided. - 9.
+Sufficient land will be provided within village boundaries to provide for a 10-year requirement for housing, employment and other purposes. - 10.
 Every five years the City will undertake a comprehensive review to assess the need to designate additional village land to meet its requirements.
-This assessment will consider such matters as: - a.
-The demand for land for housing and employment in villages - b.
+This assessment will consider such matters as:

+a.
+The demand for land for housing and employment in villages; - b.
 The supply of developable land within all villages and its potential to be developed. - 11.
-When preparing a community design plan for any particular village, Council may consider the need for expansion of that village, but only within the framework of a comprehensive review of all Villages and the need for additional land. - 12.
-When considering a proposed amendment to a Village boundary, including modest expansions of small Villages entirely within Agricultural Resource Areas, City Council will consider its impact on any of the policies of this Plan and in particular: If the assessment indicates a need for additional village land, the merit of designating land in different locations and amounts will be compared and evaluated in consultation with the community, landowners and other interested parties based on: - The ability of existing or planned infrastructure to support the development of this expansion area.
-Infrastructure includes such matters as pipes, aquifers, roads, transit, community resources and greenspace. - b. [former policy 1a), unchanged] The need to preserve agricultural areas, mineral resource areas, and environmental areas designated in this Plan.
+When preparing a community design plan for any particular village, Council may consider the need for expansion of that village boundary, but only within the framework of a comprehensive review of all Villages and the need for additional land. - 12.
+When considering a proposed amendment to a Village boundary, including modest expansions of small Villages entirely within Agricultural Resource Areas, City Council will consider its impact on any of the policies of this Plan and in particular: If the assessment indicates a need for additional village land, the merit of designating land in different locations and amounts will be compared and evaluated in consultation with the community, landowners and other interested parties based on: - a.
+The ability of existing or planned infrastructure to support the development of this expansion area.
+Infrastructure includes such matters as pipes, public utilities, aquifers, roads, transit, community resources and greenspace. - b. [former policy 1a), unchanged] The need to preserve agricultural areas, mineral resource areas, and environmental areas Natural Heritage System identified in this Plan.
 Where a village designation is considered for any of these areas, there must be sufficient evidence that there are no reasonable alternative locations that avoid these designations.
 Additional evidence must be provided for agriculture areas that there are no reasonable alternatives that make use of poorer soils in the designation.

-- c. [former policy 1b), unchanged] The ability of the proposal to meet the rural servicing requirements described in Section 4.4. - d.
-The need to provide roads, transit, water, stormwater and wastewater services, and other municipal services and facilities in addition to the infrastructure approved in master plans for these facilities, and the cost of providing same; - e.
-The effect of the proposed change on the structure and character of the Village and the provision of municipal services there. - f.
+- c. [former policy 1b), unchanged] The ability of the proposal to meet the rural servicing requirements described in Section 4.4; - d.
+The need to provide new or upgrade existing roads, transit, water, stormwater and wastewater services, and other public utilities, municipal services and facilities and the cost of providing same: - The effect of the proposed change on the structure and character of the Village and the provision of municipal services there; - f.
 The supply of lots within existing designated Villages and their relative suitability for development compared with the new lots that would be created by the proposed Village expansion; - g.
-The proximity of the proposed expansion to the urban boundary. - h.
+The proximity of the proposed expansion to the urban boundary; - h.
 Any other effect the designation would have on the City's ability to achieve the policies in this Plan. - 13.
-If a proposed amendment to a Village boundary is approved, development in the affected area will be guided on the basis of a community design plan which, among other matters, will safeguard the village character.
+If a proposed amendment to a Village boundary is approved, development in the affected area will be guided on the basis of a community design plan, and a subwatershed plan or environmental management plan, which, among other matters, will safeguard the village character.